Stemly

 Assigning a pedal button to an action

-- In the Foot Pedal Settings panel, find the action row (e.g. PLAY / PAUSE).
+- In the Foot Pedal Settings panel, find the action row (e.g. PLAY).

 - Tap SET — the row highlights orange and the status bar shows “Press a key…”